1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 The Easy Way to Know Your 1931 Wheat Penny Value

-To determine your 1931 wheat penny’s value, start by locating the mint mark directly below the date on the obverse: “D” indicates Denver, “S” represents San Francisco, while no mark means Philadelphia.
-Understanding this marking is essential—the 1931-S with only 866,000 minted represents the second-lowest mintage in the wheat penny series, making identification crucial for accurate valuation.
+To determine your 1931 Wheat Penny’s value, start by locating the mint mark directly below the date on the obverse: “D” indicates Denver, “S” represents San Francisco, and no mark means Philadelphia.
+This identification step is critical — the 1931-S with only 866,000 minted is one of the most valuable regular-issue Lincoln cents ever made, while a no-mint-mark Philadelphia coin of the same year might be worth a fraction as much.

 CoinVaueChecker App 10